Highest Flow Rate Combi Boiler

 Dimensions – W x D x H (in mm)245 x 126 x 440245 x 126 x 440245 x 126 x 440315 x 140 x 492

 Please note that our instantaneous water heater range requires a minimum flow rate of 2.5 l/min to start heating the water.
-They will not operate if the flow is lower than this point.
+The whole multi point electric water heater range will not operate if the flow is lower than this point.

 For a given kW output from the hot water heater – as the water temperature increases, the flow rate decreases is the basic rule of physics.